-Release of Information to Primary Care Practitioner: I authorize Stony Brook University Hospital and its Emergency Department staff to disclose the health care related information for this Emergency Department encounter to my Primary Care Practitioner (PCP) for the purpose of continuity of my health care.
+Release of Information to Primary Care Practitioner: I authorize Stony Brook University Hospital staff to disclose the health care related information for this encounter to my Primary Care Practitioner (PCP) for the purpose of continuity of my health care.
 I understand that this will include information relating to Acquired Immunodeficiency Syndrome (AIDS) or Human Immunodeficiency Virus (HIV) Infection.
+A separate authorization form will be obtained when required by law.

-Uniform Assignment: I transfer, assign and set over to Stony Brook University Hospital/University Faculty Practice Corporations, sufficient monies and or benefits to which I may be entitled from governmental agencies, insurance carriers or others who are financially liable for my hospitalization and medical care to cover the costs and treatment rendered to myself or my dependent.
+Uniform Assignment: I transfer, assign and set over to Stony Brook University Hospital/University Faculty Practice Corporations, sufficient monies and/or benefits to which I may be entitled from governmental agencies, insurance carriers or others who are financially liable for my hospitalization and medical care to cover the costs and treatment rendered to myself or my dependent.